U.S. committed to WTO and wants it to succeed, trade rep Tai says | Business

 U.S. committed to WTO and wants it to succeed, trade rep Tai says

-"The Biden-Harris Administration believes that trade – and the WTO – can and should be a force for good that encourages a race to the top and addresses global challenges as they arise," Tai said in a speech set to be delivered later on Thursday in the WTO's host city of Geneva, Switzerland.
+"The Biden-Harris administration believes that trade – and the WTO – can and should be a force for good that encourages a race to the top and addresses global challenges as they arise," Tai said in a speech in her first trip to the WTO's host city of Geneva, Switzerland.
 "We all recognise the importance of the WTO, and we all want it to succeed."

-Tai reiterated U.S. criticism of the panel, saying WTO dispute settlement had become "synonymous with litigation" which she said was "prolongued, expensive and contentious".
-She said Washington was open to views of other members on how to restructure the dispute settlement system to "provide confidence that the system is fair."
+Tai reiterated U.S. criticism of the panel, saying WTO dispute settlement had become "synonymous with litigation" which she said was "prolonged, expensive and contentious" and called for a "course correction".
+She said Washington was open to views of other members on how to restructure the dispute settlement system to "provide confidence that the system is fair".

-She was more upbeat on WTO negotiations, saying that reform might succeed "if we create a more flexible WTO, change the way we approach problems collectively, improve transparency and inclusiveness, and restore the deliberative function of the organization."
-Several trade and health proposals should be able to achieve consensus in the next month and a half, Tai said.
+"There is a feeling of malaise around here.
+I think the time is now to confront the malaise and say: the time is right for reform so start putting your interests and needs on the table," she told journalists, without giving specifics.
+She was upbeat on WTO negotiations on reforms, saying that reform might succeed.
+Several trade and health proposals should be able to achieve consensus in the next six weeks, she added.

 Among other deals, WTO members are aiming to land an agreement on fishing subsidies after 20 years of talks at the ministerial meeting.
-Overall, Tai called for a focus on "commonalities" and urgent priorities - such as combating the COVID-19 pandemic and preparing for the next one - to help make the trade body more relevant to workers and people around the world.
+Overall, Tai called for a focus on "commonalities" and urgent priorities - such as combating the COVID-19 pandemic and preparing for the next one - to help make the trade body more relevant.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)